Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 ### Reactive Immunity.
 Rather than growing a physiologically obvious mutation your body becomes prepared to rapidly form a wide array of them.
-As a reaction to having a status effect applied to yourself you may expend and roll a stamina die as your body makes a reactive mutation to negate the status effect.
-You become immune to the triggering status effect for a number of hours equal to the roll of your stamina die, you may not take this reaction again until the full time has elapsed.
+As a reaction to having a status effect applied to yourself you may expend and roll a hit die as your body makes a reactive mutation to negate the status effect.
+You become immune to the triggering status effect for a number of hours equal to the roll of your hit die, you may not take this reaction again until the full time has elapsed.
 Some examples of reactive mutations would be growing extra sets of eyes to negate blindness, the instant formation of an additional filtration organ in your